Negative Sampling in Recommendation: A Survey and Future Directions: Literature review of Negative Sampling in Recommendation

-\textbf{Collaborative distillation of dynamic negative samples.} To address the sparsity of positive feedback and the ambiguity of missing feedback in recommendation, CD-SG \cite{C29} transposes DNS \cite{C32} into knowledge distillation (KD) and proposes collaborative distillation (CD).
-It demonstrates that the higher-ranked items are more important because they can be potential inclusions in top-N recommendation.
-Specifically, the student model of CD-SG samples items with the dynamic soft target (the higher the ranking, the more the items are sampled) according to their ranking orders in the teacher model, with the aim to capture both positive and negative correlations and overcome the disadvantage of rank distillation that ignores negative feedback among items.
-Similarly, DE-RRD \cite{C26} reformulates the daunting task of learning all the precise ranking orders in recommendation to a relaxed ranking matching problem within the framework of KD.
+\textbf{Collaborative distillation of dynamic negative samples.} To address the sparsity of positive feedback and the ambiguity of missing feedback in recommendation, CD-SG \cite{C29} follows the knowledge distillation (KD) paradigm and proposes collaborative distillation (CD).
+Specifically, the student model of CD-SG samples items with the dynamic soft target according to their ranking orders in the teacher model, with the aim to capture both positive and negative correlations and overcome the disadvantage of rank distillation that ignores negative feedback among items.
+Similarly, DE-RRD \cite{C26} reformulates the task of learning all the precise ranking orders in recommendation to a relaxed ranking matching problem within the framework of KD.
 It first defines both the detailed ranking orders among the interesting items and the relative ranking orders between the interesting items and the uninteresting items from the teacher’s recommendation list and then defines a relaxed permutation probability to locate all the interesting items higher than all the uninteresting items in student model, while maintaining the detailed ranking orders among the interesting items.

-\textbf{Adjacent relation-based dynamic negative selection in graph structure.} Along the development of GNN-based recommender models, a series of studies incorporated graph structure into the sampling strategy.
-For example, HIN-Bilinear \cite{C27} leverages relative similar parts of the graph, constructs the sampled mini-batch with the sampled triplets and iteratively selects related items (users) of users (items) in sampled triplets to avoid ruining the topological structure of the large-scale graph.
-MCNS \cite{C12} argues that the Markov chain for one node is likely to still work well for its neighbors due to the connatural property.
-It proposes an adapted version of the Metropolis-Hastings algorithm to traverse the graph structure by Depth First Search and generate negative samples from the last node’s Markov chain.